GUIDED FLY FISHING IN NEW ZEALAND

 If planning to fish for trout, you will need to purchase an NZ fishing license, which you can easily do here..

 Or if you are just wanting to fish within the Taupo region, you can get your licence here..

 For all trips, gear hire is available for $30 per person per day if needed.

 Trips can be arranged within the North and the South Island depending on the time of year and availability.

 Details on request.

-• A deposit of 30% is required on booking and the remainder payable on completion of your trip.
+• A NON REFUNDABLE deposit of 50% is required on booking and the remainder payable BEFORE the first day of your trip.

 • If cancellation is within 30 days prior to your trip date, a further 25% will be charged unless a replacement can be found.